qpdf/qpdf/README-maintainer.md

 * Upload the debian package and Ubuntu ppa backports.

 * Email the qpdf-announce list.
+Mention the email address of the release signer.

 ## RUNNING pikepdf's TEST SUITE